Asset parameters 2

 underlying unit.
 The variable is updated in real time when the broker uses the Leverage method for calculating margin cost.
 For special margin requirements, f.i. for covered options or

 option combos, set this variable in the script to the

-maximum of initial and maintenance margin per underlying unit before entering a trade.
+maximum of initial, maintenance, and end-of-day margin per underlying unit before entering

 Asset value divided by margin cost.
 Determined by the account's buying power, i.e. the asset amount that can be purchased with account currency.
 MarginCost and Leverage can be converted into each other: MarginCost = LotAmount * Asset price * CCValue / Leverage = Asset price / Leverage * PIPCost / PIP.